The Perfect Chocolate Chip Cookie

 Touch test the dough.
 It should feel slightly sticky, but not much should stick to your finger.
 If it is very sticky add flour 2T (.5 oz) at a time.

-Using your hands, roll the dough into balls 1.5 inches tall.
+Using your hands, roll the dough into balls 1.5 inches tall (1.5 oz).
 (For bigger cookies see instructions below).
-Work quickly so you don’t overwork and heat the dough.
-If the dough is sticky and doesn't form a smooth looking ball, you will need more flour.
-If you have to force it into a ball, it has too much flour.
 Place on an ungreased cookie sheet 3 inches apart.

 temp

-Remove them to a cooling rack so they will cool evenly.
-They will continue to cook from the heat of the cookie.
+Remove them to a cooling rack to cool evenly.

 Wait ten minutes, then serve your Perfect Chocolate Chip Cookie!